vishalsai20/cloneLibreChat/docs/overview.md

 2. **User Opens the App**
    * The browser loads the React frontend.
-   * Immediately, the frontend sends a `GET /config` request to fetch available AI models, presets, and settings.
+   * Immediately, the frontend sends a `GET /config` request to fetch details about available AI models, presets, and settings.

 3. **Backend Responds with Configuration**
    * The backend queries MongoDB for presets and settings.